Animal field guide

 - Sunlit logs, exposed branches, warm rocks, or regular perch sites used for scanning

-- Protected habitat blocks within it belongs in its real habitat because azure-winged Magpies are social corvids with blue wings and long tails, foraging and moving in groups across woodland habitats.
+- Protected habitat blocks within native range keys: east_asia.
+It belongs in its real habitat because azure-winged Magpies are social corvids with blue wings and long tails, foraging and moving in groups across woodland habitats.
 That setting is not backdrop; it is the pressure that makes Blue-Winged Company believable.

 - Start early, pick one strong patch of habitat, and stay long enough for movement to return after you arrive.